zeekling/redis-auth/README.md

 - When in cluster mode, the permission information in each instance is separate and it is not easy to maintain consistency.

+# Dependency

+Before running the module, the following dependencies need to be installed:
+- postgresql-client

 # Roadmap

 - [ ] Support synchronizing user permission information from the postgreSQL database.